Sunflower Seed Butter Cookies are made with five simple ingredients to make a crunchy cookie with a slightly chewy center in just 15 minutes!

-If you are like me, a cookie is the ultimate comfort food.
-Not being able to enjoy cookies because of allergies or dietary restrictions can be really frustrating.
+If you are like me, you’ll know cookies are the ultimate comfort food.
+Not being able to enjoy them because of allergies or dietary restrictions can be really frustrating.
 It is my goal to make sure nobody has to go without something so darned delicious to satisfy their craving.
-The result today is this recipe for simple sunbutter cookies.

 Sunbutter is made from sunflower seeds.
 This option is typically great for those who have allergies to peanut butter or other tree nuts.
 It is also loaded with protein, fiber, Vitamin E, zinc, and iron.

-Before you use sunflower seed butter, make sure you check the labels to make sure they are certified free of any contaminants from a peanut producing facility.
-Much better to be safe than sorry!
+Before you use this, make sure you check the labels to make sure they are certified free of any contaminants from a peanut producing facility.
+It is much better to be safe than sorry!

-Even if you have zero allergies, you will love using this as an alternative to peanut butter in recipes or even sandwiches.
-It has a mild flavor that is easy to substitute in recipes, and is very kid-friendly for your picky eaters.
+Even if you have zero allergies, you will love using this as an alternative for recipes.
+It has a mild flavor that is easy to substitute in recipes and is very kid-friendly for your picky eaters.

 - Baking Soda